 Try experimenting to find the activity that works best for you.
-Which one to choose depends on your goal, the number of participants and your preparation time.
-Feel free to combine serious team-building games with fun activities for best results.
+Which one to choose depends on your goal, the number of participants, and your preparation time.
+Feel free to combine serious team-building games with fun activities for the best results.

 What about you?
-What other team-building activities we’ve missed on our list?
+What other team games have we missed from our list?